ietf-teep/architecture/draft-ietf-teep-architecture.md

 status check will be able to stop the TAM, and further decide to remove those hostile TAs from that TAM.
 3. TA removal by the Device Administrator upon detection of a hostile TAM and any abusive TA.
 The detection can be the result of 1) above, and some other out-of-band detection technique.

-The devices may include a notification support that can allow Device Administrators be notified when a hostile TAM is detected.

 ## Malicious TA Removal